Stress At Work Claims

 What is a Work-Related Stress Claim?

 Stress at work claims, in general, are rarely a straightforward process.
 Psychiatric damage is harder to prove than bodily harm as the injury is not visible in the same way.
-For example, symptoms of work-related stress and factors in successful work stress claims can include the following.
+For example, symptoms of work-related stress, stress-related illnesses, and factors in successful work stress claims can include the following.

 - Panic attacks;

 - Feeling irrationally irritable or close to tears.

 Moreover, there are several more common causes of people making work-related stress compensation claims for stress at work.